devigoo/Management-System/README.md

      - add semester fuction which enables teacher to write in semester results of a given student for a given school year;
      - prompt the teacher before deleting and adding new semester;
      - logout - user is sent back to login page.

+   * Features of the student view:
+   - view only your results from multiple semesters;
+   -logout;

 * Features to be added:

-    - Login as student;
-    - Student view should enable user to view only his grades and semesters;
     - Option of sign in on log in page;
     - Student who received mark "2" should be prompted by sending automatically email to his adress;
     - Block possibility of adding empty grades and school years and assign them some range;